eunbaeAN/NiceBacteria/README.md

 This pipeline requires a csv file (or text file) describing the input samples.
 See an example file "my-samples.csv".
 This file contains 7 columns : sample, runtype, r1, r2, long_reads, assembled_fasta, email.

-**Attention, these columns need to be tab delimited.** sample names, location to assicociated input files (FASTQs), email adresse.
+**Attention, these columns need to be tab delimited.**

+- sample : sample names, location to assicociated input files (FASTQs), email adresse.
-*
-*
+- runtype
+- r1
+- r2
+- long_reads
+- assembled_fasta
+- email
+-
 # Inputs/outputs

 This pipeline takes FASTQs as input the whole bacterial genome analysis using short read sequencing data obtained from Illumina technology or/and long read sequencing data obtained from Oxford Nanopore Technology or Pacific Biosciences technology.